Welcome from Professor Aideen Sullivan, Head of Department of Anatomy and Neuroscience

 On behalf of my colleagues at the Department of Anatomy and Neuroscience, University College Cork, I would like to welcome you to our website.

-Anatomy is the branch of biology and medicine that is focused on the structure of living things and Neuroscience is centred on the scientific study of the nervous system in both health and disease.
+Anatomy is the branch of biology and medicine that is focused on the structure of living things.
+Neuroscience is centred on the scientific study of the nervous system in both health and disease.

-The teaching mission of the dept is to enable high-quality innovative teaching and assessment of anatomy & neuroscience at both undergraduate and postgraduate level within a context that is clinically meaningful and related to the competencies required by Health Professionals and research and industry-based scientists.
+The teaching mission of the Department of Anatomy and Neuroscience is to enable high-quality innovative teaching and assessment of anatomy and neuroscience, at both undergraduate and postgraduate level, within a context that is clinically meaningful and related to the competencies that are required by health professionals and by research- and industry-based scientists.

-Over its long history the Department has made a huge contribution to the training of doctors, dentists and other health professionals in addition to many scientific and medical discoveries.
-However, much of this training is dependent on those who are generous enough to donatetheir bodies for the purpose of medical science and education.
+Over its long history, the Department has made a huge contribution to the training of doctors, dentists and other health professionals in addition to many scientific and medical discoveries.
+However, much of this training is dependent on those who are generous enough to donate their bodies for the purpose of medical science and education.
 Such donations are essential to our proper functioning as a medical and other health science schools.

-The generosity of donors is marked by a sculpture which is located in the department.
+The generosity of donors is marked by a sculpture which is located in the Department.
 It is a commissioned abstract piece in the form of a flame.
 It represents the flame of knowledge which leads to the light of understanding and forms the basis of the renaming of our new teaching laboratory.

 In 2012 the Department of Anatomy and Neuroscience held its inaugural Thanksgiving Ceremony.
 The ceremony was a celebration to honour all anatomical donors since 1849, and was held in the Honan Chapel, University College Cork.
 Since then the Department of Anatomy and Neuroscience has held a Thanksgiving Ceremony biannually in recognition of the continued generosity of donors and their families.